AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 Prior art
 =========

+This proposal is heavily influence by C++, C# and Java (which arguably have influenced one another quite a lot).

 Unresolved questions
 ====================

-This proposal relies on the convergence of the unified record syntax proposal, and will need to be updated in light of potential revamped access model and finalization models.
+This proposal relies on the unified record syntax proposal, and will need to be updated in light of potential revamped access model and finalization models.

 A number of the capabilities of the standard run-time library rely today on tagged type.
 A thorough review should be made to